How To Find One Magical Museum of Art

 Should you want to take a break from museums and city life, we recommend you visit wine country in Napa Valley, the redwood forest at Muir Woods and the charming waterfront in Sausalito — all of which can be accomplished in a one-day trip north of San Francisco.

-“Frank Bowling: The New York Years 1966 — 1975” closed on September 10, 2023
+The Show “Frank Bowling: The New York Years 1966 — 1975” was on Display in 2023

 Several journeys across the Atlantic Ocean affected the life and art of Frank Bowling, who was born in British Guiana in 1934 and lived in London from 1953 until 1965.
 This exhibition at SFMOMA explored Bowling’s innovative movement toward abstraction during the decade he lived in New York.
 His cross-cultural paintings exploring transformative techniques are imbued with historical awareness and personal significance.